kenzanlabs/spinnaker.github.io/documentation/getting_started.md

 You can find the specific command in the **Suggest next steps** screen that appears.
   * Spinnaker may take a few minutes to configure itself.
 We suggest giving your instance 3-5 minutes for post-configurations to complete.

+### Cloud Foundry Platform Setup

+At this stage, you should either run an AWS-installed, GCP-installed, or locally installed version of Spinnaker per instructions above.
+(Running Spinnaker inside CF is coming soon.)

 ### Running Spinnaker on a host not on AWS or GCP